neil-unomaha/CIF_CYBR_8950/Literature-Research.md

       - Provide common implementation scenarios (instead of merely stating the different options of the API calls)
       - Identify the most common API mistakes, and how to prevent them
       - Details on error codes
-7. Implications for Practice: identification of the main API usage errors of the various documentation error types.
-By being aware of these errors beforehand, it facilitates good documentaiton that can help mititigate those errors

-8. Implications for Research: Since this study identifies the main types of API errors, further research can be done on each of the individual types: what mitigation techniques are most effective for each API error type.

 J. Aué, M. Aniche, M. Lobbezoo and A. van Deursen, "An Exploratory Study on Faults inWeb API Integration in a Large-Scale Payment Company," 2018 IEEE/ACM 40th International Conference on Software Engineering: Software Engineering in Practice Track (ICSE-SEIP), Gothenburg, 2018, pp. 13-22.
 URL: http://ieeexplore.ieee.org.leo.lib.unomaha.edu/stamp/stamp.jsp?tp=&arnumber=8449231&isnumber=8449161